Cagayan de Oro: Big industries and homegrown industries

 Cagayan de Oro is the home of multinational companies, like Del Monte, Nestle, Liwayway Marketing Corporation (goes by a more well-known name, Oishi), Unipace Corporation (a multi-national company carrying the Gaisano Group), Philip Morris Fortune Tobacco Inc. (PMFTC), Madison Shopping and Supervalue, Inc. (runs all SM Malls and Savemore Supermarkets and also into heavy manufacturing and distribution).

 Bank industry

 Cagayan de Oro, as the regional economic center of Northern Mindanao, houses the Cagayan de Oro Branch of the Bangko Sentral ng Pilipinas (Central Bank of the Philippines).
 As of December 2019, at least 143 banks are operating in the city.

-Automobile industry

-Cagayan de Oro has a wide variety of car brands like Toyota, Honda, Nissan, Isuzu, Mitsubishi, Suzuki, Ford, Kia, Foton, Mazda, Chevrolet, BMW, Peugeot, Hyundai, Subaru, Chery, Jinbei, Tata, Hino and Volkswagen have set up dealerships in the city.
-Most of the car showrooms are located along the Iligan-Cagayan de Oro-Butuan Road.

-MAN has their CDO showroom at nearby town of Opol.
-Monark Equipment has one-hectare equipment yard in El Salvador, Misamis Oriental, which is just a 16-minute drive away from Cagayan de Oro.

-Auto Hardware and car accessory stores for all types of cars and vehicles are abounding in Cagayan de Oro.
-A long stretch of auto hardware stores for parts and supplies are located along Osmeňa Street.

 Retail industry

-Limketkai Center which has two shopping malls (Limketkai M & Robinsons CDO Mall) host many flagship tenants which include two Robinsons Supermarket branches (on both malls: one inside Limketkai Mall's South Concourse and another at the 2nd Floor of Robinsons CDO Mall), then there is also Shopwise Supermarket at the East Concourse, another Robinsons Supermarket stand-alone branch in Barangay Gusa, stand-alone department stores (Robinsons, SM, Gaisano and Ororama), two SM Malls (one at SM City Uptown and then the SM CDO Downtown Premier), Ayala Malls' Centrio (which host flagship tenants Rustan's Market & Robinsons Department Store), Gaisano City Malls, large grocery stores, 24-hour convenience stores (30 outlets of 7-Eleven, several local stores of Chams and Grams, Mercury Drug and Rose Pharmacy convenience stores) and two CityMall stores (one at Iponan and the other at Bulua, opened in the last quarter of 2018), offering local and imported products.
-Stores owned by local, national and foreign Chinese, Taiwanese and Korean businessmen, are abounding in the city.

-Gas refilling stations as sub-sector of retail are all over the city.
-These are distributed by Shell, Caltex, Petron, Blu Energy, Phoenix, Jetti and Geo Gas.
+Limketkai Center, which has two shopping malls (Limketkai M & Robinsons CDO Mall), hosts many flagship tenants which include two supermarket branches.

 Business process outsourcing

 Business process outsourcing (BPO) in Cagayan de Oro is booming due to ample supply of human capital supported by available health, research, educational, and modern telecommunication facilities.
 The increase of BPO companies in the city has led to new buildings and zones dedicated for contact centers which are all PEZA registered.